-Satisfactory Academic Progress (SAP) denotes a student's successful completion of coursework toward a college degree.
-Federal regulations require the U-M Office of Financial Aid to monitor the progress of each student receiving financial aid toward degree completion.
-Students who fall behind in their coursework, fail to achieve minimum standards for grade point average or fail to complete classes in a maximum timeframe, may lose their eligibility for all types of federal, university and state aid administered by our office.
+Students who fall behind in their coursework, fail to achieve minimum standards for grade point average or fail to complete classes in a maximum time frame, may lose eligibility for all types of federal, university and state aid administered by our office.

 To maintain SAP, a student must: